"2013 MUSIC PERFORMER OF THE YEAR" - Nominee

 For brand new audiences, Jason throws in a few more covers than he would for a room full of fans who already know his original music.
 He finds the perfect balance to make sure that every show is a great show.

-Jason's typical "concerts" last 90 minutes.
-But he is happy playing as little or as much as is needed by the organizers of the event.
-Sometimes he's a game show host and just runs the show with a microphone.
-However, he has been known to play guitar and sing for 3 hours without a break... just because he and the audience were having fun!
+Jason's typical solo "concerts" last 90 minutes.
+But he is happy playing as little or as much as needed by the organizers of the event.
+Sometimes he's a game show host and just runs the show with a microphone, and sometimes an all-day festival emcee playing songs in between every act.
+Jason has been known to play guitar and sing for 4 hours without a break... and host 12 hour shows... and keep going just because he, the organizers, and the audience were having fun!